sskoul/sskoul.github.io/_pages/about.md

 Research Interests
 ======
 My research interests lie at the intersection of Algorithmic Game Theory, Optimization and Machine Learning.
-A big part of my research concerns the study of natural game-dynamics through the lens of convex optimization as well as the study of equilibrium-computation problems.
-Another part of my work concerns the design of online decision making algorithms by coupling optimization techniques with ideas of theoretical computer science.
+A part of my research concerns the study of game dynamics ideas of convex optimization.
+I am also interested in the design of online decision making algorithms by coupling convex optimization with theoretical computer science.
 Furthermore, I am also interested in developing efficient methods (or providing lower bounds) for intriguing optimization settings arising in the context of machine learning.